Novel: Jonathan Strange & Mr Norrell by Susanna

 Semiprozine: Ansible Edited by David Langford

 Fanzine: Plotka Eds.
-Alison Scott, Steve Davies and Mike Scott
+Alison Scott, Steve Davies

 Fan Writer: Dave Langford